F4HTB/Universal_HamRadio_Remote_HTML5/README.md

 sudo make install

 ```
-And finaly you can run with:
+And finally now run with:
 ```
 PYTHONPATH=/usr/local/lib/python3.7/site-packages:$PYTHONPATH ./UHRR
 ```

 Special thanks to :

--Mike W9MDB! and all the hamlib team for all the staf
+-Mike W9MDB! and all the hamlib team for all their hard work

 -All contributors :)